Scrap markets by U.S. state

 | Sources | Citations for stats and regulatory references |

-- Pennsylvania — rust-belt heritage; high yard density
+- Pennsylvania — Rust Belt heritage; high yard density; integrated-mill access in Pittsburgh

-- New York — strict converter regs; Northeast export
+- New York — strict converter regs; NY/NJ ports anchor Northeast export including the Turkish ferrous bid

-- Arizona — copper mining adjacency; long drives between yards
+- Arizona — copper-mining adjacency lifts copper-grade demand; long drives between yards outside Phoenix and Tucson

 Mapping states to mills and markets